sechick/icu-covid-sim/README-AppB.md

 Mean (sd): assumes a lognormal distribution for LOS, such the LOS for patients will have the given mean and standard deviation.

-Default values for COVID-19 ICU length of stay distribution is based on Wuhan data.
+Default values for the LOS distributions for COVID-19 patients are assumed to be log-logistic (if median and IQR are entered) or lognormal (if mean and sd are entered) with parameters which may differ from the non-COVID patients.
+LOS for individual patients is truncated at 28 days for purposes of the analysis.
+For the analysis reported in the paper for Amsterdam UMC, site AMC, we used data from recent literature for COVID-19 positive patients (Zhou et al 2020): LOS with median of 8 days, IQR=8 days, with log-logistic distribution capped at 28 days.
 You can edit that to adapt it to your local condition.

 #### Beds allocated to COVID-19 patients